skhelladi/EQ_EDIT/README.md

 - `pi` - &pi; number
 - `e` - Euler's number

-It possible to add new functions and constants to the code by modifying the `EQ_EDIT.hpp` file.
+It is possible to add new functions and constants to the code by modifying the `EQ_EDIT.hpp` file.

 ## How it Works
 The application uses the `EQ_EDIT` class to evaluate mathematical equations.
 The variables used in the equation are defined and their values are passed to the `Value` method of the `func_eq` object.
 This method evaluates the equation and returns the calculated value.